Thakshaka/projex-wfm-analytics-dashboard/docs/SETUP.md

 - Check port 5000 is free

 **DB connection errors:**
-- Verify MySQL is running
+- Verify MySQL is running (dev) or Azure MySQL is accessible (prod)
-- Check credentials match your DB
+- Check credentials match your DB in `.env`
 - Ensure `projex_wfm` database exists
+- For Azure: Verify SSL connection settings (auto-enabled for Azure hosts)
+- Ensure all DB_* variables are set in `.env` (no defaults)

 **Auth errors (prod mode):**
 - Ensure `JWT_SECRET_KEY` is set